 You can find our wide range of modifiers by going to Shop by Product and under Lighting control, this covers everything you will ever need for your modifiers.

 Stands can be a very important part of your studio, they can determine how the space is used and can make a small space pack plenty of lighting.
 You have a few options available, the standard option is a normal light stand, if you wish to place the lighting high and over head you will need a boom.
 You can also get a stand that can hold multiple lights, so you have one central lighting system.

 Backgrounds are great because they can provide a smooth surface to shoot onto, you can add creativity using your background or even put them somewhere totally different.
 One of our options is the collapsible background.
 These work great as they have a rigid frame which can fold down to just 1/3 the size, whilst providing a great background to shoot onto.
 We have many different colours available and even some textured versions to add creativity to your shots.
 This is ideal for people shooting in limited space, that don’t wish to have huge equipment taking up space.

-You can find our backgrounds under Shop by Product, and then Backdrops where you will find collapsible backgrounds and many more, including stands, paper backgrounds and everything you will need.
+You can find our backgrounds here where you will find collapsible backgrounds and many more, including stands, paper backgrounds and everything you will need.